nwcadence/java-dev-vsts/README.md

 **Tasks**

-1. Provision the VM and dependent resources
+1. Provision the VM and Dependent Resources
+2. Connect to the VM and Start the Labs

 ## Task 1: Provision the VM and Dependent Resources